mcdeck/van-porten.de/_posts/2021-01-23-netlify-auth-provider.md

 to revisit my architecture and how I split controller and service because that is not ideal.
 I would also want to add some tests but have do better understand how to do that.

-I will also need to revisit this origin parameter thing in the Javascript code and, last but not least, look at automating deployment - uploading via FTP is too cumbersome for my test.
+~~I will also need to revisit this origin parameter thing in the Javascript code~~ and, last but not least, look at automating deployment - uploading via FTP is too cumbersome for my test.

+EDIT: The Javascript is now actually fixed and works corretly, matching regex in ORIGIN against the even origin.
+I updated the config accordingly.